 The customs union ensures EU member states all charge the same import duties to countries outside the EU.
 It allows member states to trade freely with each other, without burdensome customs checks at borders, but it limits their freedom to strike their own trade deals.

 It is different from a free trade area.
 In a free trade area no tariffs, taxes or quotas are charged on goods and services moving within the area but members are free to strike their own external trade deals.

 The single market is a very different beast – it is not just about the trade in goods.
 It allows the free movement of people, money and services as if the EU was a single country.

 Who is negotiating Britain’s exit from the EU?

-Theresa May set up a government department, headed by veteran Conservative MP and Leave campaigner David Davis, to take responsibility for Brexit.
+Theresa May set up a government department, headed by veteran Conservative MP and Leave campaigner David Davis, to take responsibility for Brexit talks.
 Former defence secretary, Liam Fox, who also campaigned to leave the EU, was given the new job of international trade secretary and Boris Johnson, who was a leader of the official Leave campaign, is foreign secretary.
-These three are each set to play roles in negotiations with the EU and seek out new international agreements, although Mrs May, as prime minister will play the key role.
+These three are each playing roles in negotiations with the EU and seek out new international agreements, although Mrs May, as prime minister will play the key role.
 Who’s who guide to both sides’ negotiators.

 How long will it take for Britain to leave the EU?

 The Article 50 process lasts two years so the intention is for the UK to leave the EU on 29 March 2019.
 EU law still stands in the UK until it ceases being a member.
-But there is currently uncertainty about how final the break will be on that day – a number of UK and EU figures back the idea of having a “transition” period of up to three years to allow a smooth implementation of whatever Brexit deal is negotiated and minimise disruption to businesses and holidaymakers etc.
+But there is currently uncertainty about how final the break will be on that day – the UK government wants a transition period of around two years to allow a smooth implementation of whatever Brexit deal is negotiated and minimise disruption to businesses and holidaymakers etc.

 Why might Brexit take so long?